rnd195/rnd195/README.md

-- 👋 Hi, I’m Martin, welcome to my GitHub profile
+## 👋 Hi there

+I'm Martin and I do applied statistics for a living.
+Welcome to my GitHub profile!